 1971 Midway Stunt Pilot

-The motor speed control for the plane is a bit of a mystery for this game.
+The motor speed control board for the plane is a bit of a mystery for this game.
 The schematics do not match the actual motor speed board.
 And there's two different versions of the board.
-Both versions work equally fine so it appears.
-And if the board is completely missing, the game still plays, just the plane is at full speed... which makes the game harder, as it is difficult to get the bridge or hanger and then get high for the mountain, because the plane is running full speed and the climb rate can't get the plane high enough to get over the mountain, before crashing.
+Both versions work equally fine so it appears, and are plug compatible.
+The first generation motor speed board is physically larger.
+If the motor speed board is completely missing, the game still plays, just the plane is at full speed... which makes the game harder, as it is difficult to get the bridge or hanger and then get high for the mountain, because the plane is running full speed and the climb rate can't get the plane high enough to get over the mountain before crashing.
 Here's the parts listed in the schematics for the motor control board:

 2. bridge rectifier PD20 (2 amp, 200 volt)